How Long Should My Period Last? That’s the question we’re going to answer, so keep on reading for all the details you

-- Cervical cancer (rare, but check with your doctor to rule this out)
+- Cervical cancer (rare, but check with your healthcare provider to rule this out)

 Certain Types of Birth Control

-There are certain types of birth control that cause you to get your period far less than you naturally would.
+There are certain types of birth control that cause you to get your period far less than you naturally would because they inhibit ovulation.
 Check with your doctor or medical professional as for what to expect for your specific brand.

 40 Day Menstrual Cycle: is it Normal?